 Mandatory funded pension

 The funded pension is based on preliminary financing – a working person himself or herself saves for his or her pension, paying 2% of the gross salary to the pension fund.
-In addition to the 2% that is paid by the person himself or herself, the state adds 4% out of the current social tax that is paid by the employee, and retains 29% (13% is for health insurance and 16% is for the pensions of today’s pensioners).
+The state adds 4% from the 33% social tax calculated on the salary of the employee.

 The state pension insurance component of the person who has subscribed to the funded pension, is also respectively smaller (for the years when 16% was received for state pension instead of 20%).